themalagasywizard/x-automation-platform/SUPABASE_SETUP.md

 - Verify callback URL in Twitter app matches Supabase exactly
 - Check that Site URL in Supabase matches your Netlify domain exactly
 - Ensure Twitter app has "Read and write" permissions
+- **UPDATE:** Make sure all URLs use the new domain: `https://x-automation.netlify.app`

 **React Error #418 (Hydration mismatch):**
 - This is now fixed with client-side rendering guards
 - Disable ad blockers if they're interfering with the auth flow
+- Clear browser cache and reload the page

 **Session not being established:**
 - Check browser console for detailed error logs